Emergency Response Drill

 Scenario training and exercises provide an opportunity to evaluate incident management systems at various levels throughout the company.
 Lessons learned and best practices from key exercises are shared within our internal emergency response community and with external response partners and vendors to further enhance capabilities.

-24/7 Monitoring
+24/7 monitoring

 Our Crisis Management Notification Process is anchored by a hotline — staffed 24 hours per day, 7 days per week — that allows stakeholders to report emergencies.
 The number is publicly available and is included in product transport paperwork.
-If assistance is required, a ConocoPhillips representative will coordinate the activation and/or mobilization of corporate resources as necessary.
+If assistance is required, a ConocoPhillips representative will coordinate the activation and/or mobilization of resources as necessary.